 Government taxes also affect insurance prices.
 If the government was to increase or decrease the amount of tax applicable to insurance that would be reflected in the price that customers pay for insurance.
 Unfortunately, this is out of the control of the customer or the insurance company.
 Usually, you can find out how much tax is paid in your insurance breakdown or by asking an advisor.

-If you want to find out the best price that we can offer you for Private Hire/TLC Insurance hit the button below and download our app.
+If you want to find out the best price that we can offer you for Private Hire insurance for Uber Drivers or TLC insurance click here to download our app.
 If you are on desktop, search for INSHUR in your app store.